Core Web Vitals: What they are and why they're important

 - No Intrusive Interstitials

-What do I need to do to prepare for the changes?
+What do I need to do to prepare for the Core Web Vitals update?

 The first thing on your to-do list should be checking to see how your site is impacted by these metrics.
 You can do this in the Google Search Console profile for your website.
 If you need to learn more about the Google Search Console, you can do some homework on the Google support page.